Tag Archives: Till Death Do Us Part

 The Church has neither the power nor the mandate to restore God’s original design at creation.
 Divine provisions, such as divorce, must continue until God punishes the wicked and creates a new heaven and a new earth.
 It must be acknowledged that the “hardness of men’s hearts” is the cause of every law.
 Man’s fall into sin required God’s Law.
 Law is absent wherever sin does not exist.
 So then, how did the church err in using Christ’s teaching in Matthew chapters 5 and 19 to restrict marital divorce?
 Notice the second distinct point in Jesus’ statement: “because of the hardness of men’s hearts”.
 This phrase has been misapprehended to mean that man relentlessly, stubbornly demanded permission to divorce, so Moses gave in to their sinful desires and permitted divorce.

 Many contradictions come up immediately with this interpretation.
 First, was the law given by God or Moses?
 This interpretation treats this law as though Moses, in a moment of weakness, erred, but God and not Moses is the author of the Law and God does not err.
 Second, this interpretation assumes that marital divorce is sinful, but would God make a law permitting sin simply to please godless men clamoring for said sin?
 Nowhere in all of God’s word is divorce called a sin.
-The Pharisees became licentious in their use of divorce, but even then Jesus said they were guilty of adultery.
+The Pharisees became licentious in their use of divorce, but even then, Jesus said they were guilty of adultery.
 Of course, he did not say they would be guilty of divorce because our Lord knows that it is not a sin to divorce.
 Scripture says that God divorced Israel.
-In spite of the reality that theologians go to great lengths trying to prove that God’s divorce of Israel “isn’t real” neither was it an actual marriage, but Scripture still says God divorced Israel.
+Despite the reality that theologians go to great lengths trying to prove that God’s divorce of Israel “isn’t real” neither was it an actual marriage, but Scripture still says God divorced Israel.
 And God does not sin.
 Third, the church has taken the Lord’s words and used them to do away with one of the Mosaic laws.
-They have, in essence, declared that Moses erred and Jesus corrected or reestablished God’s original intent.
+They have, in essence, declared that Moses erred, and Jesus corrected or reestablished God’s original intent.
 The facts are that Moses did not err and Jesus had no intention of restricting appropriate cases for divorce.
 Jesus did not abdicate the Mosaic Law on divorce.

 Technically, men could not have been abusing Moses’ divorce law regulations before he wrote them.
 Moses wrote the divine law regulating divorce because people (primarily husbands) were abusing their spouses.
 Prior to Moses’ divorce regulations the “putting out” of wives was practiced post the fall because in a fallen world spouses could be treacherous toward one another.
-The treacherous husband would frequently put his innocent wife out of her own household often leaving her vulnerable and defenseless.
+The treacherous husband would frequently put his innocent wife out of her own household, often leaving her vulnerable and defenseless.
 Divorce was provided to free the innocent spouse from their treacherous, covenant breaking spouse…so that she could remarry a faithful man.
-After God’s provision of divorce regulations, treacherous husbands abused the divorce law to appear innocent in their desire to commit adultery.
-This misuse of God’s provision is what Jesus condemns in Matthew’s nineteenth chapter.
-Unbelievably, in the 21st Century thousands of Jewish women are still being refused the writ of divorce because only the man in Jewish law can sign a divorce decree to end the marriage.
-Without his signature the women cannot remarry and are forced to commit fornication just as Jesus said would happen.

 Just as men would later do in Malachi and Jesus’ days, the men in Moses’ day were taking advantage of the permission for divorce and using it to justify sinfulness on their part.
 Prior to the Mosaic Law, the ability to obtain a necessary divorce in the Old Testament was assumed.
 In fact, many of the sins that made a divorce permissible also carried the punishment of death, so divorce was unnecessary when the offending spouse was stoned to death.
 But if, for whatever reason, the penalty of death was not handed out certainly the spouse was free to divorce and find a more suitable marriage partner.
-Therefore, we find Jesus doing exactly what Moses did when he put in place proper guidelines for marital divorce.
-Jesus reinforces Moses’ laws when the church often sees Him as abrogating them.
-Since all agree that Jesus would not have abrogated the smallest jot or tittle of God’s Law, how can the church view Jesus as effectively doing so with divorce?
-They claim that Jesus abrogates nothing but rather restores God’s original order before man’s fall into sin.
-The argument is a canard.

 From The Beginning It Has Not Been This Way

 We now come to our Lord’s third distinct point in His phrase.
 Jesus said, “But from the beginning it has not been this way”.
 The church has taken this to mean that God’s intention is for the duration of marriage to be for the entire lifetime of the marriage partners.
 I think that we can all agree that God’s intent was for marriage to last as long as the partners lasted, but that is only part of what Jesus was saying.
 Jesus’ use of the phrase, “from the beginning” is a clear reference to God’s institution of marriage prior to man’s fall into sin.
-Then man’s fall into sin transpired subsequent to “the beginning” bringing the hardness of men’s hearts into every marriage occasionally necessitating divorce.
-Then hard hearted men abused the natural law’s provision of divorce necessitating Moses’ guidelines for divorce, which still gets abused by the hard hearted.
+Then man’s fall into sin transpired after “the beginning” bringing the hardness of men’s hearts into every marriage occasionally necessitating divorce.
+Then hard-hearted men abused the natural law’s provision of divorce necessitating Moses’ guidelines for divorce, which still gets abused by the hard hearted.

 Finally, we arrive at Jesus’ second distinct point that reads: “Moses permitted you to divorce your wives.”
 John Milton explained that God instituted marriage because Adam was lonely (“It is not good for the man to be alone” Genesis 2:18), and God provided the perfect solution (woman) to alleviate man’s loneliness.
 God’s intentions were that this special friendship would last forever, but then man fell into sin; a fall so great that we have the following recorded in Genesis 6:5-7: